Matthew 26:1-75 - Outline of Matthew (Book Notes menu page)

 He said unto him, Thou hast said.

-The last Passover before the Cross -
+The last meal of the Passover Lamb -

-The part of the evening, while Judas was present, is narrated in the passage above (v.17-25), and also in Mark 14:12-21; Luk 22:7-16,24-30; Joh 13:1-30.
+• The part of the evening, while Judas was present, is narrated in the passage above (v.17-25), and also in Mark 14:12-21; Luk 22:7-16,24-30; Joh 13:1-30.

 The four Gospel accounts differ somewhat in detail and timing, but when considered together...